-The following tests and grading procedures are used to assess student learning and mastery of course content in the 500-hour course:
+The following tests and grading procedures are used to assess student learning and mastery of course content in the 600-hour course:

-- 1. Students must receive a grade of 85% or higher on each theory exam.
-Theory exams cover a review of Milady's Master Educator Student Course Book. - 2.
-Students must receive 85% or higher on each final exam; final exams cover a complete overview of Milady's Master Educator Student Course Book. - 3.
-Students must receive 85% or higher on the practical exam, which covers the practical application of cosmetology procedures.
+- 1. Theory Exams: Students must receive a grade of 75% or higher on each theory exam.
+Theory exams cover a review of the Milady's Master Educator Student Course book. - 2.
+Final Exam: Students must receive 75% or higher on each final exam; final exams cover a complete overview of the Milady's Master Educator Student Course book.